Biden hosts ASEAN as he looks to show Pacific commitment

 Biden has called for Russia to be disinvited from November’s scheduled Group of 20 summit because of its invasion of Ukraine.
 ASEAN member Indonesia, which holds the presidency of the G-20 this year, has resisted the calls to pull Moscow’s invitation.

-Ferdinand Marcos Jr., the presumptive winner of this week’s Philippines presidential election, could test U.S. sway in the region.
+Ferdinand Marcos Jr., the presumptive winner of this week’s presidential election in the Philippines, could test U.S. sway in the region.
 The son and namesake of the country’s former dictator has said he wants to pursue closer ties with China.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.